helenyaben/dtu_mlops_project/README.md

 ### How to you intend to include the framework into your project?

 ### What data are you going to run on (initially, may change)?
-We are using the Kaggle dataset...
+We are using the Kaggle dataset. https://www.kaggle.com/datasets/koryakinp/fingers
 ### What deep learning models do you expect to use?
 We intend to use...